shaobo-he/ct-fuzz-artifact/README.md

 cd build
 ```

 6. Rerun afl-fuzz with the same command.
-There shouldn't be any crashes within reasonably long time.
+There should not be any crashes within reasonably long time.
 You can exit afl-fuzz in one minute.

-TODO: prepare a patch

-To reproduce evaluation results:
+### To reproduce evaluation results:
 0. We provide a script in the artifact directory, `run.sh` that runs all benchmarks once for both constant-time analysis and more precise analysis with cache models.
 Simply invoke it: `sh run.sh <time-limit>`.
 We suggest first set the time limit to 10.
 Setting it to 100 may take a while.
 If you are interested in more detailed exploration of these benchmarks, please follow the instructions below.

 1. Go back to directory `ct-benchmarks`.